 UGMA/UTMA brokerage account considerations

-UGMA/UTMA brokerage accounts can make sense when saving and investing on behalf of a minor, but there are some important things to know about the accounts.
+UGMA/UTMA brokerage accounts can make sense when saving and investing on behalf of a child, but there are some important things to know about the accounts.

-Money put into a custodial account belongs to the beneficiary—it's called an irrevocable gift.
-At the age of majority, the custodian (often a parent) must transfer control to the beneficiary.
+Irrevocable gift — Money put into a custodial account belongs to the child—it's called an irrevocable gift.
+At the age mandated by the state, the custodian (often a parent) must transfer control to the child.
 At that point, they can do whatever they want with the money.

 Is a custodial account right for me?